BIG-SA/BASH-Intro-2018/notes/2_filters.md

 echo ~
 ```

-We've already tried this last week, so you should now understand why this has happened.
+We've already tried this last time, so you should now understand why this has happened.
 If you don't quite get it, call a helper over or ask someone next to you.

 Although this may have seemed trivial, we often include lines like the above in scripts to provide messages about the progress of our tasks.